inviqa/phpstan-magento1/README.md

-# phpstan-magento1 extension
+# PHPStan Extension for Magento 1

 Extension for [PHPStan](https://github.com/phpstan/phpstan) to allow analysis of Magento 1 code.

-Currently it assumes Magento is installed in the public/ directory of the project root.
+Currently it assumes Magento is installed in the `htdocs/` directory of the project root.
 Further work is needed in phpstan itself to allow more intellegence for extensions to be more customised whilst working with both phpstan/phpstan and phpstan/phpstan-shim.

 ## Usage